by Nancy Armitage

 July 31, 1920 “RMS Aquitanic” Cunard ship Mr. & Mrs. H.E.
 Huntington [Edwards & Arabella] & Entourage.
 5 of their traveling servants went with them Angus McGillivary (the Huntington’s Head Butler), Alfonso Gomez (Mr. Huntington’s Gentleman’s’ Valet & 2nd Butler), Jas.
 Temple (Footman), Miss Carrie Campbell (Mrs. Huntington’s social secretary & friend), & Jeanne Reifer (Mrs. Huntington’s Ladies Maid) .
 Information from documents HEH Coll.
 HEH MS 12 1-30 uncat (Chateau Beauregard boxes)

-“The Blue Boy” original painting arrives at the San Marino Ranch: The Huntingtons were overjoyed on Wed.
-March 22, 1922 “The Blue Boy” by Gainsborough & “Mrs. Siddons, The Tragic Muse” painting arrive at San Marino Ranch.
-“Afternoon, Carrie and I drove to Edwards [HEH] & saw “The Blue Boy” which was hung in the [Large] Drawing Room in a good light- we also & for the 1st time saw Sir Joshua Reynolds picture of “Mrs. Siddons, The Tragic Muse” which was hung in the main hall to the right of the library [Large Library] door. …” Document: HEH Coll.
-MS 10968 (E. Burke Holladay Journal-HEH brother in Law) Huntington Library San Marino, CA
+“The Blue Boy” original painting arrives at the San Marino Ranch in Southern California: The Huntingtons were overjoyed on Wed.
+March 22, 1922 “The Blue Boy” by Gainsborough & “Mrs. Siddons, The Tragic Muse” paintings arrive at San Marino Ranch.
+“Afternoon, Carrie & I drove to Edwards [HEH] & saw “The Blue Boy” which was hung in the [Large] Drawing Room in a good light- we also & for the 1st time saw Sir Joshua Reynolds picture of “Mrs. Siddons, The Tragic Muse” which was hung in the Main Hall to the right of the library [Large Library] door.”
+Document: HEH Coll.
+MS 10968 (E. Burke Holladay Journal-HEH’s brother-in-Law) Huntington Library San Marino, CA

-October 30, 1922 “Edwards & Belle” Mr. & Mrs. H. E. Huntington are sailing home On “RMS Olympic” Cunard ship. they are sailing from France & Europe into New York Harbor with entourage of employee and staff.
+October 30, 1922 “Edwards & Belle” Mr. & Mrs. H. E. Huntington are sailing home to the States on the grand “RMS Olympic” Cunard ship.
+They are sailing from France & Europe into New York Harbor with entourage of employees & household staff.

 “Potage a la Chartreuse” Ingredients: (on the “RMS Olympic” Ship menu above): The ingredients for this bright green soup are veal broth, French tapioca, small ravioles pasta, puree of spinach, puree cooked foies-gras with beef extract, or cepes or mushrooms, & ripe tomatoes.
 Book: The Epicurean by Charles Ranhofer 1893

 This royal tea was named after Edward, Prince of Wales (Later HRH King Edward VIII).
-He was a great tea lover and asked Twinings Tea Company to make him a special blend, it’s a secret recipe.
+He was a great tea lover & asked Twinings Tea Company to make him a special blend, it’s a secret recipe.
+Makes 7 oz:.

 1 oz.
 Assam